bluejeans/embed/README.md

 Blue Jeans offers an easy to use script library for inclusion on your page in order to instantiate the meeting room.
 A simple JavaScript object called BJN_CLIENT is setup in advance of the script include to setup the meeting.

+# Requirements

+**New as of Aug 2019**  For improved security, BlueJeans now requires whitelisting any web site that employs _embed_.
+Failure to whitelist your web site will result in a no webpage being loaded.
+To request whitelisting, contact BlueJeans to provide the whitelisting reference information.

 ## Variables

 This table presents a list of various properties that can be set on the BJN_CLIENT object before including embed.js.